 AB, Cornell University, 1990

 Sydney Dy, MD, MS, FAAHPM is a Professor of Health Policy and Management, Medicine and Oncology, with extensive expertise in quality of care, safety, and decision-making research, particularly in patients with cancer and serious and terminal illness.
 She is a co-author on over 100 peer-reviewed publications and numerous government reports and book chapters.
 She is a co-developer of the Cancer Quality-ASSIST supportive oncology quality measures and performs quality measurement development, testing and implementation in palliative care, patient safety and many other fields.
 She is particularly interested in improving health systems and services in order to increase the appropriateness of technology and medication use.
 She is also interested in end-of-life health care policy, particularly with quality measurement.
-Her research includes systematic literature reviews, primary qualitative and quantitative data collection, analyses of secondary databases, and quality measurement improvement.
+Her research includes systematic literature reviews, primary qualitative and quantitative data collection, analyses of secondary databases, and quality measurement and improvement.

 Current projects include:

 - Patient-reported outcome measures for older adults with multiple chronic conditions

 - Updating the Center for Medicare and Medicaid Services (CMS) hospice quality indicators